Hands on: Amazon Echo Dot (3rd Generation) review

 Price and availability

-The Amazon Echo Dot 2018 is up for pre-order at £49.99 / $49.99.
+The Amazon Echo Dot 2018 is up for pre-order at £49.99 / $49.99 / AU$79.
 That’s the exact same price as the previous models, making it a bit of a steal, given its onboard audio improvements.

 Design